codemagic-ci-cd/codemagic-docs/content/yaml-running-builds/starting-builds-automatically.md

-## Tracking specific branches
+## Tracking specific branches and tags

-The branches tracked for building are selected by configuring `branch_patterns:` section.
+The branches tracked for building are selected by configuring `branch_patterns` section.
+The tracked tags can be configured in `tag_patterns` section.

-A branch pattern can match the name of a particular branch, or you can use wildcard symbols to create a pattern that matches several branches.
+A pattern can match the name of a particular branch or tag.
+You can use wildcard symbols to create a pattern that matches several branches or tags, see examples below.

 Note that for pull request builds, you have to specify whether the watched branch is the source or the target of the pull request.

 The first (i.e. topmost) pattern in the list is applied first.
 Each following pattern will limit the set of branches further.
 In the case of conflicting patterns, the latter will prevail.